2012 Kong Qingdong incident: "Child eating on subway" controversy

-In January 2012, Ken Wai, a Hong Kong passenger, asked a Mainland Chinese woman and her child to stop eating on an MTR subway in Mandarin Chinese on a train bound for Mong Kok East station.
+In January 2012, Ken Wai, a Hong Kong passenger, asked a mainland Chinese woman and her child to stop eating on an MTR subway in Mandarin Chinese on a train bound for Mong Kok East station.
 Eating and drinking is prohibited on the MTR.
 While the kid stopped eating, the mother reacted with hostility towards Wai.
 This infuriated Mr. Wai, who began to shout at them passionately in Cantonese.
 The mother of the child argued back in Mandarin.
 The subway staff was forced to stop the train, and ask both parties to disembark from the train to resolve their dispute.
 Videos of the dispute were recorded, then uploaded to online video-sharing websites such as YouTube, quickly going viral.
 On 18 January Mr. Wai conducted an interview with Xinhua News Agency on the issue and expressed his anger.

 Kong Qingdong's remarks

 The incident was seen as the result of wider on-going social tensions between Hong Kong people and mainlanders at the time.
 It garnered a wide range of responses, of which the most notable came from Kong Qingdong, a professor at Peking University known for his vulgar commentary of political and social issues as well as his firebrand Chinese nationalism.
 Commenting on video-sharing website v1.cn, Kong remarked, "You Hong Kong'ers are Chinese, right?
 But as far as I can tell, many Hong Kong people don't think that they are Chinese.
 They claim that 'we' are Hongkongers, 'you' are Chinese.
 They are bastards.
 Those kinds of people used to be running dogs for the British colonialists.
-And until now, you Hong Kong'ers are still dogs.
-You aren't human."
-Kong then claimed that Hong Kong residents had failed to accept their responsibility to speak the "real Chinese language [i.e., Mandarin Chinese]" because of the "residues of colonialism".
+And until now, you Hong Kong'ers are still dogs, not human.
+I know many Hong Kongers are good people, but some are still dogs."
+Kong then claimed that Hong Kong residents had failed to accept their responsibility to speak Standard Mandarin because of the "residues of colonialism".
 He then threatened "If Hong Kong people continue to discriminate against Mainlanders in that way, then we won't provide the territory with water, vegetables, fruit and rice [...]
 Can you Hong Kong'ers still survive?
 Go to seek help from your British daddy."

 Kong's remarks were widely publicized and quickly courted controversy; responding to criticism of his remarks, Kong Qingdong claimed that he made the remarks for Hong Kong people's benefit, and that he only called "some" Hong Kong people dogs.
 According to Ming Pao, Kong claimed that "normal people, educated people should all understand what [he] meant", and that "there are 'dogs' everywhere.
 Some Beijing people are dogs.
 If someone really says that all Hong Kong people are dogs, then I agree, that person should apologize.
 Since the only party claiming that Hong Kong people are dogs is Southern Daily.
 I demand that they apologize to both the Hong Kong people and me!"
-The online video network that published Kong's remarks later claimed that Kong's views do not represent those of the network.